 C. Survey Response Rates

 Respondents returned completed surveys in the mail.
-The response rate was 22%.
+The response rate was 22 percent.
 This is significantly higher than anticipated (randomized legal and social science surveys frequently struggle with response rates).
-Higher response rates would of course have been welcomed but the response rate is sufficiently high to draw statistically significant and substantively meaningful conclusions.
-Equally important, there is no reason to believe that the response rate incorporates a selection bias into the findings.
+Higher response rates would of course have been wel-